nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Note:** If the index given is more than the size of the list or when the index given is 0, `ViewCommand` will not call `Model#view(Person personToView)`.
 Instead, a `MESSAGE_INVALID_PERSON_DISPLAYED_INDEX` exception will be thrown.
 The Main Window display continue displaying the `PersonListPanel` UI instead of the  `ViewWindow` UI.

-The following sequence diagram shows how the View Command works:
+The following sequence diagram shows how the `view` operation works:
 <div align="center">
     <img src="diagrams/ViewSequenceDiagram.png" alt= "ViewSequenceDiagram" width="650"/>
 </div>